Lift Workspace

 Step 1: Testing the target audience

 Wanting to jump into the thick of it, I conducted four usability tests with target audience members to observe where the confusion was highest.
+Testing format: In-person, moderated; Testing devices: 2 desktop, 1 tablet, 1 mobile

-My key user tasks were:
+Key user tasks were:

 1. Free evaluation of the homepage, then defining what the business is and who they serve.